mgould-tic/supercast/README.md

     pip install websocket-client
 ```

-Then add the following to the supervisor.conf (only the first 3 lines are required)
+Then add the following to the supervisor.conf (only the first 3 lines are required - the rest have defaults)
 ```
 [rpcinterface:supercast]
 supervisor.rpcinterface_factory = supercast.make_supercast